RenewalRate.ca

 Trigger-rate variable mortgages

 If you held a static-payment variable mortgage at TD, BMO, CIBC, or RBC during 2022 to 2024 and your amortization extended past 30 years as rates rose, you do not get a free choice on amortization at renewal.
-Under OSFI sound underwriting, the lender requires re-amortization back to a permitted schedule (typically 25 to 30 years) when the term renews, which forces a payment reset higher than the variable-rate trigger payment alone.
+Under OSFI sound underwriting principles applied at renewal, lenders typically re-amortize back to a permitted schedule when the term renews, which forces a payment reset higher than the variable-rate trigger payment alone.
 Refinance math for this cohort starts with the post-reset payment, not the pre-reset one.

 The 80 per cent LTV refinance ceiling

-Federal regulation caps refinances at 80 per cent loan-to-value.
+For federally regulated lenders, refinances are capped at 80 per cent loan-to-value.
 If your current balance is $400,000 and your home is worth $480,000, you cannot refinance for more than $384,000 of total mortgage debt.
 This is the binding constraint on cash-out plans for any homeowner who has not built meaningful equity since origination.
-Refinance is an uninsured product by definition because of this cap, which is also why the December 15, 2024 expansion of 30-year amortization to insured first-time-buyer and new-build files does not directly help refinance borrowers; you can already access 30-year amort on a refinance regardless.
+Refinance is an uninsured product because mortgage default insurance was withdrawn from refinance loans under the Department of Finance technical backgrounder dated October 14, 2016 (with a narrow secondary-suite carve-out introduced in 2025); the 80 per cent LTV ceiling is a parallel constraint, not the cause.
+The December 15, 2024 expansion of 30-year amortization to insured first-time-buyer and new-build files does not directly help refinance borrowers; you can already access 30-year amort on a refinance regardless.

 HELOC versus full refinance